Come to Rethymno and celebrate “Vendema”!

 The harvest of olives is from November to January.
-The cultivation and harvesting is still carried out in traditional Cretan methods, such as collecting by hand, collecting by drubing or gathering from the ground.
-The most modern method is collecting with vibration.
+The cultivation and harvesting is still carried out by traditional Cretan methods, such as collecting by hand, collecting by drubbing or gathering from the ground.
+The most modern method is collecting with mechanical vibration.

-At the beginning of the November season, the first olive oil produced is green and spicy and is called "Agoureleo".
-In addition, these early olives produce less olive oil than the most mature ones harvested in December and January, but they have a more intense flavor and are full of antioxidants.
+At the beginning of November, the first olive oil produced is green and spicy and is called "Agoureleo".
+In addition, these early olives produce less olive oil than the mature ones harvested in December and January, but they have a more intense flavor and are full of antioxidants.

 At the time of harvesting, farmers lay large, rectangular nets under the trees and use thin sticks to push the olives over the nets.

-They then pick up the nets with their hands, and using a kind of sieve, separate the olives that were collected from the remaining leaves and branches that had fallen over the nets.
+They then pick up the nets with their hands, and using a kind of sieve, separate the olives that are collected from the remaining leaves and branches that fall over the nets.
 Then the olives are transported to the mill to be grinded.